-Argos is adapted to a wide range of applications
+Argos is adapted to a large variety of land and marine applications

-A wide selection of Argos platforms exist and CLS can help choose the transmitter that fits your needs
+A wide selection of Argos platforms exist: beacons for tracking animals, drifting or moored buoys, ice buoys, subsurface drifting floats.
+Our CLS teams, Argos system experts, can help choose the transmitter that fits your needs.

 The CLS goniometer helps users find active ARGOS platforms in the field.Depending on the altitude and the reception conditions the goniometer can detect all transmitting platforms within a radius of 100 km or more.